vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

 2. List three aspects of this convention you see applied in the code.

-> more readablity of the code, more traceability of the code and
+> more readablity of the code, more traceability of the code and proper spacing makes structure and logic clear.
 >

 3. Give two examples of organizational documentation in the code.